Paier05/SC1015-Mini-Project/README.md

 - The use of undersampling and oversampling to due with imbalance datas
 - New models for machine learning (logistic regression, random forest, ...)
 - Project contribution through GitHub
+- The impact of overfitting
+- The main factors causing diabetes, and the awareness of taking care of our health
 # References
 - https://www.diabetesatlas.org/data/en/country/179/sg.html
 - https://www.diabetes.org.sg/about-diabetes/the-singapore-demographics-of-diabetes/